tarfw/notionclone/README.md

-# Notion Clone - Astro.js Landing Page
+# TarSite - Astro.js Landing Page

 A Notion-like landing page built with Astro.js and deployed to Cloudflare Pages.